An SQL text by Erland Sommarskog, SQL Server MVP.

 The key column in the result set is the blklvl column.
 If this column has

-one of more other processes (which could be another execution context of the same
+one or more other processes (which could be other execution contexts of the same

 a number, the process is blocked.
 1 indicates that the process is blocked by a